-A typical memory representation of C program consists of following sections.
+A typical memory representation of a C program consists of the following sections.

 1. Text segment

 2. Initialized data segment

 A typical memory layout of a running process

 A text segment, also known as a code segment or simply as text, is one of the sections of a program in an object file or in memory, which contains executable instructions.

 As a memory region, a text segment may be placed below the heap or stack in order to prevent heaps and stack overflows from overwriting it.

 Usually, the text segment is sharable so that only a single copy needs to be in memory for frequently executed programs, such as text editors, the C compiler, the shells, and so on.
 Also, the text segment is often read-only, to prevent a program from accidentally modifying its instructions.

 2. Initialized Data Segment: